-- This guidance document has been drafted to assist the development of Operational Agreements (OAs) under the GIA Deed.
+This guidance document has been drafted to assist the development of Operational Agreements (OAs) under the GIA Deed.
+It will remain a perpetual draft that is reviewed periodically and modified as appropriate to accommodate changes arising from its use.

 The black text is standard text that should be used in all OAs, as relevant.
 It provides a starting point for OA discussions and can be amended by agreement of the contracting Parties.
 For example, where any clauses in this OA template are not relevant to the specific OA, they can be removed.
-The black text has been consolidated into a standard contract. - The red text prompts you to think about/discuss the provisions to be included in the OA and reflects both the intent and provisions of the Deed. - Italicised green text within the boxes cites text from the Deed.
+Conversely, additional text can be added by agreement of OA Signatories.
+The black text has been consolidated into a standard contract.

+The red text prompts you to think about/discuss the provisions to be included in the OA and reflects both the intent and provisions of the Deed.

+Italicised green text within the boxes cites text from the Deed.
 It provides useful context for commitments that the Parties make in an OA.
 When OA provisions from the Deed are not relevant to a specific OA, by agreement of the OA Signatories, they need not apply.

-The parties negotiating an OA may also refer to commentary by the Deed Joint Working Group for guidance on the intent of provisions in the final Deed (refer to www.gia.org.nz/working (The Deed)).
+The parties negotiating an OA may also refer to commentary by the Deed Joint Working Group for guidance on the intent of provisions in the final Deed.